-36630.
+B 36630, 36630.
 Expiration of district; Creation of new district

-If a property and business improvement district expires due to the time limit set pursuant to subdivision (h) of Section 36622, a new management district plan may be created and the district may be renewed pursuant to this part.
+If a property and business improvement district expires due to the time limit set pursuant to subdivision (h) of Section 36622, a new management district plan may be created and a newthe district established may be renewed pursuant to this part.

+B-36631.
 CHAPTER 3.
 Assessments